 Practical tips and advice for cycling in Alaska based on my own bike touring experiences there.
-Links are included to blog posts written when bicycle touring in Alaska.
+Links are included to blog posts written during my Alaska bike tour.

 Bike Touring in Alaska

 It was back in 2009 that I was last cycling in Alaska.
 I suspect that not a great deal has changed.
 It's a big place, it's cold, and there are only a few main roads.

 It's also an outdoor adventurers paradise, and a great destination for bicycle touring.
 If plenty of wild camping, challenging terrain, and a sense of remoteness are your thing, you're going to love an Alaska bike tour!

 As my experiences of cycling in Alaska followed a route from Deadhorse, through Fairbanks, and on to Canada, I can't comment about Denali, perhaps Alaska's most famous national park.

 Instead, all the information here was gathered whilst cycling along what is known as the Pan-American Highway.

 If you do want to find out about other parts of Alaska though, this 10 day itinerary for Alaska is ideal further reading.